josefernandes-dvl/Registration-and-Login-System-ChaveMestre/README.md

 ./program
 ```

-Now the `MasterKey Registration and Login System` will be running in your terminal! 🎉
+Now the `MChaveMestre Registration and Login System` will be running in your terminal! 🎉